 Despite what many ear candle manufacturers say, the U.S. Food and Drug Administration (FDA) has found no valid evidence that ear candles will help clear symptoms of ETD.
 Ear candles are not a recommended treatment for any ear-related symptoms.

 Depending on the cause, some over-the-counter drugs may help with ETD symptoms.
 Someone who experiences ETD caused by allergies may find relief using antihistamines such as cetirizine (Zyrtec), diphenhydramine (Benadryl), or loratadine (Alavert, Claritin).
-A range of antihistamines is available for purchase online.

 If the symptoms of ETD are caused by a bacterial infection, a doctor will likely prescribe antibiotics.
 This may be a topical treatment or an oral antibiotic.
 In severe cases of ETD, a doctor may prescribe oral steroids as well.